AdobeDocs/experience-manager-cloud-service.en/help/assets/overview.md

 To begin with, understand the [benefits of a cloud-native offering](#solution-benefits).
 Check out the notable [changes to Experience Manager as a [!DNL Cloud Service]](/help/release-notes/aem-cloud-changes.md) that also impact Experience Manager Assets followed up the notable [changes to Assets](/help/assets/assets-cloud-changes.md).

 Read on to know the [details of the new Assets capabilities](#whats-new-assets) and the [known issues](/help/release-notes/maintenance/latest.md).
-See a list of [deprecated or removed functionality](/help/release-notes/deprecated-removed-features.md) to know what is removed in this release and see this [list of upcoming capabilities](/help/release-notes/known-issues.md#upcoming-assets-capabilities) to know what's coming shortly.
+See a list of [deprecated or removed functionality](/help/release-notes/deprecated-removed-features.md) to know what is removed in this release.
 Finally, understand the Experience Manager terms with the help of this [glossary](/help/overview/terminology.md).

 ## Solution benefits {#solution-benefits}